ilaborie/blog/src/pages/oss-hackathon-1/index.md

 ## The outcome of the event

-During this four-hour long hackathon, three attendees opened pull requests, and few more attendees were close to create pull requests.
+During this four-hour long hackathon, three attendees opened pull requests, and few more were close to create pull requests.
 I think they would be able to finish the pull requests on a later day.

 Some feedback from the attendees were: